CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 ``lifelines.statistics`` to compare two survival curves.
 Below we demonstrate this routine.
 The function ``logrank_test`` is a common statistical test in survival analysis that compares two event series' generators.
-If the value returned exceeds some prespecified value, then we rule that the series have different generators.
+If the value returned exceeds some pre-specified value, then we rule that the series have different generators.

 .. code:: python